-Document and Professionalism Phase. the project in your formal reflections report.
-Complete series and document in professional manner.
+Document and Professionalism Phase.
+Photograph and share the project in your formal reflection report in professional manner.
 Share on social media and in your class paper.
 Submit over e-mail.
-Bring a hard copy to the midterm and final meetings.
+Bring a hard copy to the final meeting.

 100 Points Art History - Asian Ceramics.
 Study Asian Ceramics in the textbook, booklet, PowerPoints.
 Research and relate the specifics of Asian ceramics and contemporary Asian ceramics to your personal series.
-Present a PowerPoint on an Asian ceramic culture and theme such as Vessel Makers, Potters, Figurative Artists, Installation Artists, Performance Artists, Filmmakers using ceramics in a significant way.
+Present a PowerPoint on a culture and theme such as Vessel Makers, Sculptors, Figurative Artists, Installation Artists, Socially Engaged Artists.
 Share the ways your art connects with other influences and movements in Asian ancient and contemporary ceramics.
 Imagine your place in the historical and global contemporary art communities.

 200 points Technical Research and Experimentation.
 Expand.
 Learn something new.
 Document your proficiency at expanding your glaze understanding by developing and testing glazes that originated in Asia.
 Document your understanding of carving, sgraffito, Mishima, and other Asian surface techniques on a Surface Sampler or your art.
 Document your ability to high fire ceramics.
 Document your skill at building solid and hollowing out, creating a press mold and making a teapot.
-Undergrads should try them all.
 This learning can be on samplers or incorporated into your personal series.
 Document how you fulfilled this requirement.

 50 points Professional Development.
 Develop your artist biography and work statement.
-Attend workshops, conferences, exhibitions and critiques.
+Attend workshops, conferences, exhibitions and critiques, possibly on-line.
 Seek out and engage the outside opinions of experts or juried competitions.
 Seek out sales opportunities.
+Add to resume.

 50 points Communication.
-Attend class meetings to present, critique and work.
+Attend class meetings to learn, present and critique.
 Document and share your exhibition work and research in oral critiques and written reflection.
-Make use of social media in the private group and on your own site.
+Make use of social media in the private group and on your own sites.
 Use e-mail for communication.
 Develop, update and submit an electronic and print resume and portfolio.
 Submit a written self-evaluation and publish a website documenting and promoting your art.

 Cleanup.
 Students are responsible for cleaning up all areas they used, including their workspace, floor, sinks, clay and glaze rooms, kiln room.
 If you use something, please return it to its spot.
-If you break something, let the instructor know.
+If you break something tell the instructor.
 Any artwork or other items such as tools remaining in the lab after class will become the property of FHSU and will be disposed of after the final class meeting.
 We have an abundance of materials, tools, and equipment if everyone shares and puts things in their proper place.
 If we keep the lab clean, we can do everything from terra cotta to porcelain, even molding with plaster.
 Think of the lab as a medical lab or professional kitchen.
 It will get messy and dirty, remember to plan time to clean before you leave.